Razal-Loop/Razal-Loop/README.md

 - 🌱 I’m currently learning **Python** and **AI Automation**
 - 💞️ I’m looking to collaborate on **Blockchain, AI/ML, and Cyber Security projects**
 - 📫 Email and socials are linked where you can contact me
-- ⚡ Fun fact: **I’m a newbie who loves learning and building cool stuff**
+- ⚡ Fun fact: **I’m a newbie who loves learning and building cool stuff doing Vibe Coding**

 💼 **Experiences**